rocky-linux/documentation/docs/books/admin_guide/06-users.md

 !!!
 Tip

     Each group has a unique `GID`.
 A group can be used by multiple users as a supplementary group.
 By convention, The GID of super administrator is 0.
-The GIDS reserved for some services or processes are 201~999, which are called system groups or pseudo user groups.
+The GIDS reserved for some services or processes are 201-999, called system groups or pseudo user groups.
 The GID for users is usually greater than or equal to 1000.
 These are related to <font color=red>/etc/login.defs</font>, which we will talk about later.

     ```bash
     # Comment line ignored